 The oral chelating agent deferasirox (Exjade) is approved by the US Food and Drug Administration (FDA) for the treatment of chronic iron overload due to blood transfusions in patients 2 year of age and older; it is also approved for treatment of chronic iron overload resulting from non–transfusion-dependent thalassemia.

-Clinical Context: DOC for iron intoxication.
+Clinical Context: Drug of choice for iron intoxication.
 Freely soluble in water.
 Approximately 8 mg of iron is bound by 100 mg of deferoxamine.
 Excreted in urine and bile and gives urine a red discoloration.
 Readily chelates iron from ferritin and hemosiderin but not transferrin.
 Most effective when administered continuously by infusion.
 May be administered by IM injection or slow IV infusion.
 Does not effectively chelate other trace metals of nutritional importance.
 Provided in vials containing 500 mg of lyophilized sterile drug.
 Add 2 mL of sterile water to each vial for injection, bringing the concentration to 250 mg/mL.
 For IV use, may be diluted in 0.9% sterile saline, 5% dextrose solution, or Ringer solution.
-IM is preferred route of administration, except in hypotension and cardiovascular collapse when the IV route should be considered.
+IV administration route is preferred, with the usual dose 15 mg/kg/hour.
+Histamine may be released, resulting in hypotension that is treatable by fluid resuscitation.
+The duration of therapy usually is 24 hours, and should be guided by a medical toxicologist.

 Clinical Context: Laxative with strong electrolytic and osmotic effects that has cathartic actions in the GI tract.